aspnetboilerplate/module-zero-core-template-docker/README.md

 ## Introduction

-This is a template that is live docker-image on [Docker Hub](https://hub.docker.com/r/volosoft/abp-template/).

-User Interface is based on [BSB Admin theme](https://github.com/gurayyarar/AdminBSBMaterialDesign).
+This is the repository of the [ABP startup template docker image](https://hub.docker.com/r/volosoft/abp-template/).

 ### Download